taylorshuang/Open-Grants-Program/applications/cess.md

 ## Future Plans

-We will continue to provide the required storage space and storage proof for Polkadot ecosystem since our project can verify the authenticity of storage space or data.
+We will continue to provide the required storage space and verifications of storage proof for Polkadot ecosystem since our project can verify the authenticity of storage space or data.

 ## Additional Information :heavy_plus_sign: